pooltogether/pooltogether-pool-contracts/README.md

 [Code Coverage](https://v2.coverage.pooltogether.us/)

-The PoolTogether contracts implement a prize-linked savings account using [Compound](https://compound.finance/developers).
+PoolTogether is a prize-linked savings account built on Ethereum.
+This project contains the Ethereum smart contracts that power the protocol.
 Users deposit into the pool and receive tickets in exchange.
-The pooled deposits earn interest in Compound, and periodically the total interest is awarded to a randomly selected ticket holder.
+The pooled deposits earn interest in [Compound](https://compound.finance), and periodically the total interest is awarded to a randomly selected ticket holder.
 You can read more about the algorithm in the article [Inside PoolTogether v2.0](https://medium.com/pooltogether/inside-pooltogether-v2-0-e7d0e1b90a08).

 **If you want to run PoolTogether locally in an isolated test environment check out the [PoolTogether Mock](https://github.com/pooltogether/pooltogether-contracts-mock) project**